 In the early Industrial Revolution, factory owners held almost all the power.
-There were few laws to protect workers.
+There were few laws in place to protect workers.
 Consequently, abuses were common.
-Factories were dark, dangerous places.
-Many laborers worked 12-hour days, 6 days a week.
-Children were employed in coal mines and factories.
+Factories were dark and dangerous places.
+Many laborers worked 12-hour days, six days a week.
+Children were even employed in coal mines and factories.

-As this continued, workers began to organize and demand safer working conditions, higher wages, and an 8-hour-workday.
+As this continued, workers began to organize and demand safer working conditions, higher wages, and an 8-hour workday.
 These organizations of workers are called unions.
-Craft unions had been around for over a hundred years.
-However, these were organizations of skilled workers like shoemakers, typesetters, or mechanics.
+Craft unions had been around for over a hundred years however, these were organizations of skilled workers like shoemakers, typesetters, and/or mechanics.

-The Knights of Labor were one of the first large organizations of unskilled, semiskilled and skilled workers.
-They, and other unions, faced intense pressure from corporations and the government.
+The Knights of Labor were one of the first large organizations of unskilled, semiskilled, and skilled workers.
+They, along with other unions, faced intense pressure from corporations and the government.

 Later that year in Chicago, workers were striking for an 8-hour work day.
 During a peaceful rally at Haymarket Square, an unknown person threw a bomb at police who were trying to break up the demonstration.
-The blast and ensuing gunfire resulted in the deaths of seven police officers and at least four civilians; dozens of others were wounded.
-This resulted in a harsh anti-union clampdown.
+The blast, and ensuing gunfire, resulted in the deaths of seven police officers and at least four civilians.
+Dozens of others were even wounded in the chaos, resulting in a harsh anti-union clampdown.
 Employers regained control of their workers and traditional workdays were restored to ten or more hours a day.
 The entire labor and immigrant community came under suspicion.

-Despite the challenges strikes organized by labor unions became routine events.
-There were 37,000 strikes in America from 1881 to 1905.
+Despite the challenges, strikes organized by labor unions became routine events.
+There were 37,000 strikes in America from 1881-1905.
 The main goal was control of working conditions, setting uniform wage scales, or to protest the firing of a member.
-Most strikes were of very short duration.
+Most strikes had a short duration.
 During poor economic times, strikes were violent and less successful.
 However, as economic times improved, strikes were more successful because the company was losing profits and wanted to settle quickly.